 Explore the features of the Surge Protection Devices range:Devices have indicators to advise end of life of the device No resetting of SPD required, the excess voltage is quickly taken to earth, before the rest of the circuits are damaged The device meets the requirements of the IEC 61634-1 and EN 61643-11 standards The SPD enclosure can be fitted next to any exiting or new consumer unit of any brand where surge protection is required

-The inclusion of Surge Protection Devices (SPDs) in the 17th edition of the BS EN 7671 Wiring Regulations amendment 1 shows how far the complexity and concern for personal safety of modern installation has come.
+The inclusion of Surge Protection Devices (SPDs) in the 18th edition of the BS7671 Wiring Regulations shows how far the complexity and concern for personal safety has come.

 Two forms of surge

 To be clear, SPDs do no protect an installation from lighting strikes, only a fitted lighting protection system to BS EN 62305n will prevent a direct strike from damaging the property.
 SPDs provide protection from two forms of surge:-

 What are surges?

 Surges are transients overvoltage or surge in short durations.
 Increaseing in voltage measured between two or more conductors.

 The increase in voltage will vary from a few volts to thousands of volts.